 Keto vanilla mug cake ingredients

-Coconut oil – or melted butter.
-Both options work and provide different texture.
-Coconut oil makes the cake slightly chewier and spongy while butter makes the cake more moist and soft.
+- Coconut oil – or melted butter.
+Both options work and provide different textures.
+Coconut oil makes the cake slightly chewier and spongy, while butter makes the cake more moist and soft.
 Try both and see which one is your favorite!

-Egg – at room temperature and pick a large one.
-I won’t stress this enough, cold eggs solidify coconut oil and make lumps in dairy-free keto baking and don’t taste as good.
-Also, small eggs make mug cake dry, so make sure you are using a large-size egg.
+- Egg – at room temperature and pick a large one.
+I won’t stress this enough, cold eggs solidify coconut oil and make lumps in dairy-free keto baking, and don’t taste as good.
+Also, small eggs make mug cake dry, so make sure you are using a large-sized egg.

-Erythritol or any sugar-free crystal sweetener that can be used as a 1:1 sugar replacement.
-This includes xylitol, Monk fruit erythritol blend If you are not eating sugar-free and you are simply after a tasty almond flour mug cake, any sugar can be used in same amount.
+- Erythritol or any sugar-free crystal sweetener that can be used as a 1:1 sugar replacement.
+This includes xylitol, Monk fruit erythritol blend.
+If you are not eating sugar-free and you are simply after a tasty almond flour mug cake, any sugar can be used in the same amount.
 A healthy paleo option will be coconut sugar.

 More keto almond flour mug cake recipes

 I love making keto cakes in a mug, and I have plenty of other flavors for you to try!